 One of these is the background check that is required for an individual to purchase a firearm from a licensed dealer.
 Although certain state laws may cause some confusion when it comes to who is able to own a firearm, the federal law is quite simple as far as the background check requirements are concerned.

-Individuals with a felony conviction on their record are not able purchase a firearm under federal law, regardless of the felony conviction and regardless of how much time has elapsed since the crime took place.
+Individuals with a felony conviction on their record are not able to purchase a firearm under federal law, regardless of the felony conviction and regardless of how much time has elapsed since the crime took place.
 When it comes to misdemeanors, individuals who have been convicted of a misdemeanor for domestic violence are not eligible to purchase a firearm.
 However, other misdemeanors will not cause an individual to fail a gun background check.

 Although this makes the question of, can you pass a gun background check with a misdemeanor, seem like a fairly simple one, the truth is that state laws make this far more confusing.